 4. Yarn Amount

 This next bit is probably most important reason to read yarn labels.
 This little section here tells you how much yarn is actually in one ball/skein/hank.
 The information is always given in a few forms so no matter how you measure your yarn, there’s something for you.
-This particular ball of yarn is 2.8 oz / 80 grams / 147 yards / and 134 meters.
+This particular ball of yarn is 2.8 oz / 80 grams / 147 yards / or 134 meters.

 There’s a little bit of math involved in crochet and knitting, but it’s all simple!